GrigoreMihai/docs-gitbook-cmp/docs/tickets/gcp-ro-access.md

 ---
-description: how to securely grant DoiT International access to your Google Cloud project
+description: How to grant DoiT International with secure, read-only support access to your GCP account
 ---

-# Read-Only Access to GCP
+# Grant Read-Only Support Access to Your GCP Account

-DoiT International is committed to access transparency and access approval.
-When you open a technical support request with DoiT International, we may need to access your Google Cloud project so we could help you in the most effective way.
+When it comes to accessing your GCP account, DoiT International provides complete transparency and access control.

+When you open a technical support request with DoiT International, we may occasionally need read-only access to your AWS account to help you most effectively.
+This document describes how to enable access and how access control works.

 ## Important to Know